 (iii) Pay for foregoing holidays and vacations.
 When an employee is entitled to holiday or vacation pay but foregoes the holiday or vacation to work that day or period, and if the employee received his other customary rate (or higher) for his/her work on the holiday or vacation day(s), then, the additional sum given as holiday or vacation pay is excluded from the employee's regular rate.
 In addition, the hours paid for the holiday are not subject to overtime provisions.
 For example, should an employee work on Friday, July 4th, the employee would be paid for 48 hours work for the week, however, the pay would be at the regular rate and no part would be at the overtime rate.
-This is because, the 8 hours paid for the 4th of July holiday is not counted as "hours worked" and therefore, the 40 remaining hours actually worked do not qualify the employee for any overtime pay.
+This is because, the 8 hours paid for the 4th of July holiday is not counted as "hours worked" and therefore, the 40 remaining hours as "hours worked" and therefore, the 40 remaining hours actually worked do not qualify the employee for any overtime pay.